bushubeke/python-compose/README.md

-# this are python webframework config sample without https
+# This are python webframework config sample without https
  * python packages used are
     * flask-restx
     * flask-sqlalchemy
     * pytest
     * flask-socketio
     * flask-marshmallow
+    * flask-migrate
     * gunicorn with eventlet
     * uwsgi with gevent (dependss on the compose file)
     * fast api ( with uvicorn is not updated yet)